brent-franklin/my-notes-clone/README.md

 npm install
 ```

-When inside home folder, populate the database with initial values run:
+When inside home folder, populate the database with initial values by running:
 ```bash
 psql < ./db/my-notes-clone.pgsql
 ```